leoziondev/yt-hulu-clone/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Tailwindcss Documentation](https://tailwindcss.com/docs) - Learn more about tailwindcss
+- [Heroicons](https://github.com/tailwindlabs/heroicons) - more info in github
+- [React Icons](https://github.com/react-icons/react-icons) - Include popular icons in your React projects easily with react-icons

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!